How to draw a racing motorcycle – A comprehensive guide

 Step 4: Draw the back part of the body

 To make the back part of the main body of the motorcycle, extend two non-parallel horizontal lines directed towards the right.
 These lines are slightly bent towards each other.
-Now curve the ends of lines in an upward direction and join them.
-There you have it, the back part of the body.
+Now, curve the ends of the lines upwards and join them.
+There you have it- the back part of the body.

 Step 5: Draw the back seat

-Motorcycle seats are also known as saddle and this is what we are going to draw.
-We will draw a similar shape as we drew in our last step.
+Motorcycle seats are also known as saddles, and this is what we are going to draw.
+We will draw a similar shape to the one we drew in our last step.
 The only difference is that the curved upper part will be on the left.
 The back will be drawn on the back part of the body.

 Step 6: Draw the silencer